Lukox/KTH-ID2223/README.md

 ![Riot API](https://codepull.com/wp-content/uploads/2022/06/image-1-1024x406.png)

 We produced models on two different datasets.
 The first one being raw data, which was just the champions drafted in each team using one hot encoding.
-The second dataset included engineered features, explained below:
+The second dataset included engineered features, displayed and explained below:

 ![Features](https://github.com/Lukox/KTH-ID2223/blob/main/Project/assets/features.png)